Yarra Ranges Road Trip

 The fires have left the forest far more open than the earlier part of the walk.

 A little further along is Sovereign View, but it’s so overgrown that there’s no view any more.
 If it wasn’t for the sign you’d never notice it.

 The day was really heating up, and I was glad to complete the walk, heading up the gravel road to the car park where my faithful bike was waiting for me.

 The loop had taken me about two and a half hours, though I certainly hadn’t been rushing.
 All up the total for both walks was a little less than 5 km, so it was an easy day.
 But the amount of scenery for the effort was wonderful.

 After a rest I got my riding gear on and jumped on the bike, slithering back down the gravel to the main road, before blasting along one of my all-time favourite roads down to Marysville.
 From there it was on to the Maroondah Highway and over the Black Spur to head home.

 Bushwalking and Motorcycling I take cables to lock my helmet and jacket to the bike so I don’t need to carry them on the walk… just remember to empty the jacket pockets first!
-My walking boots are too chunky to ride in, so I take my most compact riding boots which I can squeeze into my backpack when walking.
-A better idea would be riding shoes, as they could be used for both riding and walking.
-And panniers would make it even easier, if they’re your thing.
+I wear kevlar riding jeans, which are also fine for walking when the weather is cool.
+For footwear I use walking boots that have enough flexibility and feel to be acceptable for riding as well.
+An alternative would be riding shoes, but then the compromise swings the other way to being less suitable for walking.
+Panniers would make all of this easier, if they’re your thing.